federicojasson/SaguFramework/README.md

 SAGU Framework
 =============

-Simple Adventure Game in Unity
+SAGU (Simple Adventure Game in Unity) is a Framework to develop adventure games in Unity 2D.